sayeb12/Isd-chapter-4/README.md

 Of course.
 Here are the simple answers to your questions.

-**Q: How would you differentiate between the mission statement and the objective statement?
+**Question - 1: How would you differentiate between the mission statement and the objective statement?
 Compare and contrast them.**

 **A:**